Conspiracy theories describe the fraudulent reality of the January 6 riot - ExBulletin

 Trump called the insurgency a show of spirit, faith and love.

 Rioters also smashed windows and doors, stole items from offices and caused damage estimated at $ 1.5 million.
-Outside the Capitol, someone installed a gallows with a noose.
+Outside the Capitol, someone has installed a gallows with an anoose.

 The idea that this was somehow a tourist event is shameful and despicable, Rep. Liz Cheney, R-Wyo., Said in May.
 And, you know, I won’t participate in the laundering of what happened on January 6th.
 No one should be a part of it.
 And people should be held accountable.